A Hypothesis for a Membrane Theory of Gravity

 energy is being converted into kinetic energy) causes spacetime to expand

-Additionally, several methods of observational confirmation of this theory
+methods of observational confirmation of this hypothesis (and therefore string

 Physicists are currently looking for evidence of closed-loop “disappearing gravitons” in atom smashers as we speak.
 According to membrane gravity, they will not succeed.
 Our universe is a highly elegant and efficient creation, and leaking gravitons just do not seem to fit squarely into that elegant universe.
 The first problem with these loops of leaking gravitons, and therefore current M-theory, is that it has no clear mechanism for energy transfer from a membrane collision directly to the other brane.
 Other problems include its failure to predict dark matter and energy and having to rely on parallel universes in order for gravity to work properly.

 Exactly how would a collision of membranes transfer energy into a new universe?
 Current theory is not entirely clear on this subject, and the result is a big bang starting from a singularity, which is mathematically impossible.
 The beauty of string theory is that it does away with the need for any singularities because the smallest anything can be is the Planck length of 10-33 cm (10-35 m), as that is the size of a single string.
 (The Planck length is also the smallest anything can be in standard physics, but that didn’t stop them from trying to create a singularity.)
 The core of a type I black hole would no longer be a singularity, but an extremely small core less than a meter to a few meters across of compactified strings.
-A type II black hole (supermassive) may have a core a few tens of meters accross, well within its event horizon.
-Information would not be destroyed within a black hole, as it would be within a singularity, but is recycled as Hawking radiation with the same information as the matter that was swallowed by the hole due to quantum teleportation.2 One virtual string falls into the black hole, and the other is accelerated away from it.
+A type II black hole (supermassive) may have a core a few tens of meters across at it's core.
+Information would not be destroyed within a black hole (as it would be within a singularity), but is recycled as Hawking radiation with the same information as the matter that was swallowed by the hole due to quantum teleportation.2 One virtual string falls into the black hole, and the other is accelerated away from it.
 The string that fell into the hole annihilates a string whose quantum information is teleported to the string that escaped from the event horizon.
 Like the black hole, our universe would no longer begin from a singularity either.

 Fig. 1.
 A representation of an “MRI view” of a membrane, strings, and their curvature of spacetime.
 In this sliced-open diagram, the lines on the left and right represent our membrane and its curvature.
 The three horizontal strings (hollow two-dimensional tubes) are (top) a virtual string that hardly vibrates at all and is basically a hollow tube that was separated from our brane by quantum noise; (middle) a string that represents a quark or other massive particle given energy from the big splash; and (bottom) a string that represents a more massive strange, charmed, or similar quark given additional energy from a high-velocity impact with another string whose mass (vibrations) curves our brane even farther, creating the force of gravity.
 The more periods the string has (that is, the more rapidly it vibrates), the more it contracts the membrane due to its vibrations and motion and the more massive the particle it emulates.